 And if you’re on the hunt for the freshest fruit, look for cranberries, oranges, pears, persimmons, pomegranates, and tangerines.

-And 3 Things to Buy Later
+And 3 Things NOT to Buy in November

 More from DealNews: